Please contact us with your lens list so that we can expand the information available for these lenses.

 This new Argon included various accessories (refer to table), most of which are in common with Vitor 35 / 2.8.

-We have never observed specimens of Argon with a focal length of 26 mm, and it is likely that this

-	model was never manufactured commercially.
-The Argon 28/4 lenses that we have observed all had

-	Ducati code OD 6406.2, and most are with a serial number that started with the number 3, which

-	suggests that they were produced after 1948.
-Only a very few we have seen with a serial number

-	starting with 0, so they were probably made in a very small quantity in 1947, and are to be

-	considered quite rare.
+We have never observed specimens of Argon with a focal length of 26 mm, and it is likely that this model was never manufactured commercially.
+The Argon 28/4 lenses that we have observed all had Ducati code OD 6406.2, and most are with a serial number that started with the number 3, which suggests that they were produced after 1948.
+Only a very few we have seen with a serial number starting with 0, so they were probably made in a very small quantity in 1947, and are to be considered quite rare.

-	Observing the serial numbers of a number of these lenses from those that we have been able to find,

-	we are able to estimate that between 90 to 100 may have been produced.
-Refer to our table below for

-	the data used for these estimates.
+Observing the serial numbers of a number of these lenses from those that we have been able to find, we estimate that roughly 120 were produced.
+Refer to our table below for the data used for these estimates.

 Availability: This lens is rarely seen for sale, perhaps once in several years.

-	Also manufactured was a version of the Argon 26mm / 5.6 lens with diaphragm and fixed focus for use

-	in the Enlarger (OE 6201).
+Also manufactured were versions of the Argon 26mm / 5.6 lens and 26 / 8 with diaphragm and fixed focus for use in the Enlarger (OE 6201).

-	The Ducati Sogno 28mm Argon Lens is the rough equivalent of a 35mm lens on a 'normal' full sized

-	camera.
-This makes it a great choice for "Street Shooting" but can be used as a 'normal' lens by

-	those that like a wider view.
+The Ducati Sogno 28mm Argon Lens is the rough equivalent of a 35mm lens on a 'normal' full sized camera.
+This makes it a great choice for "Street Shooting" but can be used as a 'normal' lens by those that like a wider view.